Probation Violations And Bench Warrant Issues Representation

 If you have been accused of violating the conditions of your probation or have an outstanding bench warrant pending against you, it is imperative you take action to rectify the situation, instead of letting the law follow you and risk the penalties increasing with time because of your inaction.
 Seeking out a knowledgeable criminal defense lawyer should be your first step when dealing with these unresolved matters.

-At Claridge Law Firm, our criminal defense team is not here to judge you.
-Our goal is to help you resolve the situation, when you have been charged with a probation violation in Georgia, with efficiency and expediency.
+At Claridge Law Firm LLC, our criminal defense team is not here to judge you.
+Our goal is to help you resolve the situation when you have been charged with a probation violation in Georgia, with efficiency and expediency.
 We can help you with this immediate concern as well as any underlying charges that resulted in a bench warrant being issued.
-If you are facing either of these situation contact Claridge Law Firm immediately if you want competent counsel on your side.
+If you are facing either of these situations contact Claridge Law Firm LLC immediately if you want competent counsel on your side.

 When this happens, you will be arrested and held without bail until trial unless your criminal defense lawyer intervenes on your behalf.
 We can help file a motion to have the warrant lifted, and we can also help aggressively defend you against any underlying criminal charges that lead to the bench warrant.